We’re convinced one of the best Christmas movies of all time is Elf! Will Ferrel is the perfect Christmas elf!

 Looking for some more fun Christmas activities to keep the kids busy?
 We’ve got you covered with this Christmas printables bundle!
 There are color by numbers, pattern block mats, do a dot printables, letters from Santa and so much more.
 No more hours of screen time – these activities will keep them engaged and happy!

 That’s it!
-Now let your kids have fun playing with themselves as an elf.
+Your kids will have so much fun playing with themselves as an elf.
 It’s just like the Elf Yourself app but in real life!

 Don’t forget to download the free elf template by entering your email in the form at the bottom of this post.